 Read, Speak and Think in English

 Immerse yourself in English as much as you can.
 Try to even think in English.
-It will take some determination but the more you expose yourself to the language, the more you will pick up naturally.
-Get some local magazines, library books or other reading material in English, watch English TV, encourage other English speakers to converse with you in English.
-Soon it will become like second nature.
+It will take some determination, but the more you expose yourself to the language, the more you will pick up naturally.
+Get some local magazines, library books or other reading material in English, watch English TV, and encourage other English speakers to converse with you in English.
+Soon it will become second nature.

 Practice, Practice, Practice and Repeat

 You should set aside time every day to learn new concepts as well as review and strengthen what you have already learned.
-Repetition is the key to learning any language and it takes a great deal of practice to master a language.
+Repetition is the key to learning any language, and it takes a great deal of practice to master a language.